Clustered and Non-Clustered Implementations

 Non-Clustered Indexes

-A non-clustered index is a separate structure from the table.
-It contains:
+A non-clustered index is a separate structure that stores keys and row locators.

 Example